WolfgangMehner/c-support/README.md

 - Fix a problem with the path when setting 'Run->executable to run'.
 - New and reworked templates.
 Change statement templates.

+Note: The filetype plug-ins have been moved, and are thus not loaded automatically anymore.
+Copy them from 'c-support/rc' to 'ftplugin', or add the commands there to your own filetype plug-ins.

 Note: This reworks most of the statement templates.
 The loop and if templates which do not introduce a block have been remove entirely, since the templates without blocks save barely any typing.
 They do not make much sense in visual